Th3Heretic/Facial_Recognition/README.md

-The following modules will need to be installed in the terminal in order for the programs to work:
+The following modules will need to be installed in the terminal in order for the "FacialRecognition" programs to work:

 >pip install face_recognition numpy opencv-python dlib imutils tensorflow emotion_recognition